derhansen/sf_banners/Documentation/UsersManual/SettingsForBanners/Index.rst

 Type
 """"

 Image or HTML.
-Note, that the type :php`:html` is only available for admin users.
+Note, that the type :php:`html` is only available for admin users.
 If non-admin users should be able to create HTML banners, the extension setting :php:`allowHtmlBannerForNonAdmins` must be enabled.

 .. warning::